Harbour-Enterprises/SuperDoc/docs/src/guide/modules.md

 ## Key Improvements

-Your new API is much better than the old one:
 - **Direct file upload** instead of base64 encoding (more efficient)
 - **Direct PDF response** instead of base64 response (simpler)
 - **Standard Bearer auth** instead of custom header